Chapter 4.20

 b.
 The order for the services is solicited or received within the city or payment is received within the city, or the services are rendered by a business maintaining an office, agent, or employee within the city.

-“Sales price” or “selling price” means any consideration paid by a buyer in terms of money and in the case of a sale involving an exchange of property and/or services, the fair market value of the property or services exchanged, including delivery or installation costs, but excluding the sales tax.
+“Sales price” or “selling price” or “purchase price” means the total amount of any consideration paid by a buyer in terms of money and, in the case of a sale involving an exchange of property and/or services, the fair market value of the property or services exchanged, including delivery or installation costs; means consideration, including cash, credit, property, products, and services, for which property, products, or services are sold, leased, or rented, valued in money, whether received in money or otherwise, but excluding the sales tax without any deduction for the following:

-“Seller” means and includes persons who are vendors of property, persons furnishing services, the lessors of rental space or goods, and all persons making sales including consignees and persons who conduct sales where items will be sold for a commission or fee.
+“Seller” means and includes persons who are vendors of property, persons furnishing services, the lessors of rental space or goods, and all persons making sales including consignees and persons who conduct sales where items will be sold for a commission or fee or a marketplace facilitator facilitating sales on behalf of a seller.

 “Services” means and includes all services of every manner and description which are performed or furnished for compensation of any kind, except services rendered to an employer by an employee, including but not limited to: